Interactive Event - 19 Sep 2025

 Exploring Kāpiti’s Marine World

-This event is part of the Kāpiti Coast District Council (KCDC) Sustainable Spring Programme.
+The event was held on Friday 19 September 2025 from 5.30pm to 8.30pm at the St Peter’s Village Hall, Paekākāriki as part of the Kāpiti Coast District Council (KCDC) Sustainable Spring Programme.
 KCDC support allows us to offer a limited number of free tickets for local school students through local schools.
 More info on Sustainable Spring and the full programme of events is available on the KCDC website.

-5.30 pm Dive the Kāpiti Coast
+Dive the Kāpiti Coast in 360 degree

-5.30pm to 6.15pm – Take a dive without getting wet and experience the marine environment of Wellington’s Blue Belt – from Kapiti Island to Wellington’s South Coast on VR headsets.
+Take a dive without getting wet and experience the marine environment of Wellington’s Blue Belt – from Kapiti Island to Wellington’s South Coast on VR headsets.
 This fully immersive 360-degree experience gets you up close and personal with local marine life, let’s you explore shipwrecks and the amazing kelp forests of the Wellington coastline.

-6.30 pm Movie Screening
+Movie Screening

 Short Documentary: Seaweed, A Love Story